cfengine/design-center/external_tools/cfsketch/demo_sketch/README.md

 Usage
 ----------

-TODO, see Makefile
+See `Makefile` but realize this is a prototype, so the usage may change:

+We use `/var/tmp`, a nice temporary location, to host our repository, as the `$(REPO)` variable..

+Install all the bundles in the current directory (currently one bundle lives under `demo_sketch`) into `$(REPO)`.
+Ignore OS and other dependencies with `-f`.

+    ./cfsketch.pl --repolist=$(REPO) --install=. -v -f

+Activate `Misc::mysketch` (the name of the sketch installed from `demo_sketch`) with params from `./params/mysketch.json`:

+    ./cfsketch.pl --repolist=$(REPO) --activate Misc::mysketch --params=./params/mysketch.json -v

+Generate the runfile for all the activations, currently this will just go into `runme.cf`.

+    ./cfsketch.pl --repolist=$(REPO) --generate -v

+Look at `runme.cf` and you'll see how it sets up activations and policies.

+    cat runme.cf

+Run `runme.cf`!
+Enjoy!

+    cf-agent -I -K -f ./runme.cf

 Sketch Layout
 ----------

 A valid sketch needs just a few things.
 First the actual entry point, which is a file full of cfengine goodness.
 We'll write one later.

-The other really important piece is the sketch.json file.
+The other really important piece is the `sketch.json` file.
 This file looks like this:

     {